9h0staf/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio - Gustaf

 ## About Me
-Hi, I’m Gustaf (nickname: 9h0staf_), an entry-level pentester and SOC analyst based in Indonesia.
+Hi, I’m Gustaf (nickname: 9h0staf_), a pentester and SOC analyst based in Indonesia.
 I’m passionate about cybersecurity and have hands-on experience with tools like Nmap, Wireshark, and Splunk.
 I’m seeking remote opportunities to apply my skills in penetration testing and security operations.

 - **Location**: Jakarta, Indonesia
 - **Email**: syiro.digibit@gmail.com